re50urces/Awesome-AI/README.md

 # Awesome AI
-> curated list artificial intelligence tools around the web
+> A curated list of awesome things related to artificial intelligence (AI).

 ## writing tools